dirm02/energy_estimate_app_react/README.md

 * [License](#license)

 ## Introduction
-The app analyze the weather data fetched from [Weather Data API](https://www.visualcrossing.com/weather-api).
+The app estimate the renewable energy based on the weather data fetched from [Weather Data API](https://www.visualcrossing.com/weather-api).

 ## Running App
 You can run the app by runnning `npm start` in the [weather_app_react] folder4.